-Improving the position and time accuracy of the particle detectors is a never ending attempt - every generation of particle detector improves upon the previous generation.
-The time resolution of Trigger RPCs are of the order of 1\,ns.
-Compared to the older wire based gaseous detectors, the uniform electric field in RPC helps to eliminate the time jitter introduced by the non uniform electric field in the latter.
-The avalanche in RPC starts instantly, whereas this is not the case for wire based detectors~\cite{c}.
-The Multi-Gap RPC~\cite{d}, which has time resolution of the order of 100\,ps or less, is not a practical choice for ICAL considering the cost factor to make $\sim$30000 RPCs of size $\sim$2\,m\,$\times$\,2\,m RPC.
-Therefore efforts are taken to improve the time resolution of RPCs with the help of other information like the efficiency, multiplicity of signal, etc. The time resolution can be improved to less than 1\,ns by offline calibration procedures~\cite{e}.
-Along with the existing calibration, this paper discusses the further improvement using Time-over-Threshold (ToT).
-Ideally ToT is a measure of the pulse width, which is correlated with the threshold crossing time in the discriminators.
-The use of that information is more or less similar to use to pulse height/integrated charge, which is commonly used in the Multigap Resistive Plate Chamber (MRPC) \cite{alicemrpc}.
-Section~\ref{chap:exptsetup} describes the prototype setup used for this study.
-The event selection and data analysis are explained in Section~\ref{chap:evetseldataanal}.
-Section~\ref{chap:sources} briefly discusses the sources of the time resolution in the RPCs.
-The discussion on the reflection of signal, ToT, and using ToT for the correction of timing are given in Section~\ref{chap:ToTcorr}.
-Along with the improvement of time measurement, the technique is also explored to improve the position resolution which is explained in Section~\ref{chap:Poscorr}.
-The ultimate goal of the reduction of up/down ambiguity is discussed in Section~\ref{chap:directionality}.
-Effect of the terminator resistance in ToT performance is discussed in Section~\ref{chap:ToTcorr1} and finally the conclusion is drawn in Section~\ref{chap:conclusion}.
+Improving the position and time accuracy of the particle detectors is a never ending attempt - every generation of particle detectors improves upon the previous generation.
+The time resolution of Trigger RPCs is of the order of 1\,ns.
+Compared to the older wire-based gaseous detectors, the uniform electric field in the RPC helps to eliminate the time jitter introduced by the non-uniform electric field in the latter.
+The avalanche in the RPC starts instantly, whereas this is not the case for wire-based detectors~\cite{c}.
+The Multi-Gap RPC~\cite{d}, which has a time resolution of the order of 100\,ps or less, is not a practical choice for ICAL considering the cost to make $\sim$30000 RPCs of size $\sim$1.75\,m\,$\times$\,1.85\,m.
+Therefore efforts are made to improve the time resolution of RPCs with the help of other information like the efficiency, signal multiplicity, etc.